reciprocalreviews/reciprocalapp/DESIGN.md

   externalid text not null,
   -- An optional title for public bidding, title text default null,
-  -- An optional description of expertise required for public bidding, expertise text default null
+  -- An optional description of expertise required for public bidding expertise text default null
+);

+-- Individuals who could be assigned to review a particular paper create table assignments (
+  -- The unique ID of the bid
+  id uuid not null default uuid_generate_v1() primary key, -- The submission bid on submissionid uuid not null references submissions(id), -- The scholar who bid scholarid uuid not null references scholars(id),
+  -- The role for which the bid occurred roleid uuid not null references roles(id),
+  -- False if assigned, true if a bid by the reviewer. bid boolean not null default false
 );
 ```